 The Certificate in Health Coaching is a cohort-based program combining traditional classroom learning with interactive experiential methodology.
 Over the 5-month program students will complete a total of 128 program hours (88 hours of instruction and 40 practicum hours).
 The program offers a personal and transformative learning environment for students to gain a deep understanding of the material, as well as understanding the path of coaching a client towards positive behavior change.

 Each course will feature readings and online exercises as preparation for class meetings, which are designed to then discuss and apply the course content.Practical application includes engagement in community meetings, group coaching sessions, and a 40-hour practicum.
 The program coaching advisors supervise the practicum experience.
 Although students will be provided with guidance by the coaching advisors and program faculty, it is ultimately the responsibility of the student to secure their practicum.
-Participants may begin the practicum after completion of the first two courses.
+Participants may begin the practicum after the third course.
 It is recommended that a participant spread out the 40 hours in order to maximize the opportunity for application.
-All 40 hours must be completed by February 1 for the Fall term and June 1 for the Spring term.
+All 40 hours must be completed by February 1 for the Fall term and July 1 for the Spring term.